-We further show the qualitative evaluation on a synthetic hazy image and a real hazy image of the different baselines of our model in Fig.~\ref{view}.
-We witness that except IPUDN, all the variations suffer from unpleasant artifacts.
-Baseline 4 is relatively better in handling the artifacts but suffers from color distortion visible in the first-row results, in the cropped regions.
-However, our proposed IPUDN produces a dehazed output close to ground truth for the synthetic hazy image and a visually realistic better dehazed output for the real hazy image.
+We further show a qualitative evaluation of the different baselines of our model on a synthetic hazy image in Fig.~\ref{view}.
+We witness that, except Baseline-5, all the baselines suffer from unpleasant artifacts.
+Baseline-4 is relatively better in handling the artifacts but suffers from color distortion visible in the cropped regions.
+However, Baseline-5 representing our PUG-D framework produces a visually realistic dehazed output close to the ground truth.